BlakeGould/FSND_Projects/projects/01_fyyur/starter_code/README.md

 Acceptance Criteria
 -----

-1. [TODO] The web app should be successfully connected to a PostgreSQL database.
+1. [DONE] The web app should be successfully connected to a PostgreSQL database.
 A local connection to a database on your local computer is fine.
 2. [TODO] There should be no use of mock data throughout the app.
 The data structure of the mock data per controller should be kept unmodified when satisfied by real data.
 3. [TODO] The application should behave just as before with mock data, but now uses real data from a real backend server, with real search functionality.
 For example:
   * [TODO] when a user submits a new artist record, the user should be able to see it populate in /artists, as well as search for the artist by name and have the search return results.